emhogg/r_studio_themes/README.md

 ### Barbie Dark theme preview
 <img width="800" alt="Barbie Dark" src="https://user-images.githubusercontent.com/83481390/208359464-8482471f-f364-40c2-b793-1685b470fef9.png">

+### Troubleshooting

+`Error in value[[3L]](cond) :
+  Unable to add the theme file "/var/folders/zp/5hb1l2cn2sxd5p8mq7xs_kdh0000gn/T//Rtmp8cMMrS/Barbie_Light.rstheme".
+The specified theme, "Barbie Light", already exists in the target location.
+Please delete the existing theme and try again.`

+To solve this error, delete the existing Barbie Light and/or Barbie Light from your RStudio in Preferences > Appearence and try again.

 Drop a comment if you have any issues.

 P.S.
 Thanks Jack for your pull request :)